-Use wiki articles to store information for project documentation, knowledge bases, policies, and procedures.
-Wiki articles often contain information independent of when it was published and act as reliable reference points for your users.
+You can use wiki articles to store information for project documentation, knowledge bases, policies, and procedures.
+Wiki articles often contain information independent of when it was published and act as reliable reference points for your members.

 Wiki articles live in wiki channels and can be aggregated using a Wiki Index widget.